 I am old enough to remember when a quarter was a lot of money.
-In the late 1940’s when I was a young boy, for a dime I could buy a ticket to a Roy Rogers’ movie at the Majestic Theater in El Dorado.
-When I reached age 12 I had to shell out the exorbitant price of a quarter for that same movie.
-A piece of Fleer’s Double-Bubble gum was a penny and one could get a Payday and a Dr. Pepper for a nickel each.
-Some mighty pleasurable things could be bought for a quarter.
-My friend and medical colleague Dr. George Burton taught me his evaluation of the worth of a quarter, but that lesson came in the 1970’s when I was a relatively young physician.
+In the late 1940’s when I was a young boy I could buy a ticket for a dime to a Roy Rogers’ movie at the Majestic Theater in El Dorado.
+When I reached the ripe age of twelve I had to shell out the exorbitant price of a quarter for that same movie.
+One piece of Fleer’s Double-Bubble gum was a penny, and one could get a Payday candy bar and a Dr. Pepper for a nickel each.
+Some mighty pleasurable things could be purchased for a quarter.
+My friend and medical colleague Dr. George Burton taught me his evaluation of the worth of a quarter, but that lesson came in the 1970’s when I was a relatively young physician El Dorado.

-Dr. Burton was 25 years my senior and had been in practice in El Dorado as a radiologist for 24 years when I began my practice in 1971.
-He had the reputation of being eccentric and opinionated but ahead of the times in terms of x-ray technology.
-For years El Dorado had only one hospital, Warner Brown Hospital which was operated by the Sisters of Mercy, but there was growing discontent in the community with the services provided.
-Along with a handful of physicians, he helped establish the Union County Medical Center in the mid 1960’s.
-A bond issue had to be passed, and this small group of doctors were cutting across the grain of the vast majority of the medical community, and they were not popular with the other doctors.
-At least 90% of the doctors had placed an article in the El Dorado News-Times opposing the building of a second hospital, but the vote of the public was overwhelmingly in favor of building.
-By the time I began my practice, both hospitals were operating to capacity, and Dr. Burton was the head of the Radiology Department at the new facility.
+Dr. Burton was twenty-five years my senior and had been in practice in El Dorado as a radiologist for twenty-four years when I began my practice in 1971.
+He had the reputation for being eccentric and opinionated but far ahead of the times in terms of x-ray technology.
+For years El Dorado had only one hospital, Warner Brown Hospital which was operated by the Sisters of Mercy, but there was growing discontent in the community with the services they provided.
+Along with a small handful of physicians he helped establish the Union County Medical Center in the mid 1960’s.
+The hospital is now known as The Medical Center of South Arkansas.
+A bond issue had to be passed, and this small group of doctors were cutting across the grain of the vast majority of the medical community, and these men were not very popular with the other doctors.
+Approximately ninety per cent of the doctors had placed an article in the El Dorado News-Times opposing the building of a second hospital, but the vote of the public was overwhelmingly in favor of building.
+By the time I began my practice both hospitals were operating to capacity, and Dr. Burton was the head of the Radiology Department at the new facility.
 He wouldn’t even consider a staff position at Warner Brown.

-George’s economic lesson to me was taught early one morning in the cafeteria of the hospital.
+George’s economic lesson was taught to me early one morning in the cafeteria of the hospital.
 Dr. David Yocum and I were having breakfast prior to our scheduled operation later in the morning.
 Dr. Burton came through the line, placed the food items he desired on his tray and was standing at the cashier’s station to pay his bill.
-He seemed to be slower than usual trying to get the proper change from his front pocket, but I attributed that to the fact that he was not fully awake.
-From his overall demeanor, he appeared to have awakened within the previous 30 minutes.
-As he fumbled in his pocket, a coin fell to the floor and rolled around a number of times coming to rest within 3 or 4 feet of George.
-Everyone in the cafeteria, including George heard the rattling sound.
-He paid his bill and without looking down at the coin sat down at our table.
+He seemed to be slower than usual trying to get the correct change from his front pocket, but I attributed it to the fact he was sleepy and not fully awake.
+From his overall appearance it looked as if he had only been out of bed for ten minutes or less.
+As he fumbled in his pocket a coin fell to the floor and rolled around a number of times coming to rest within three or four feet of George.
+Everyone in the cafeteria including George heard the rattling sound.
+He paid his bill and without looking down for the coin came to our table and sat down.

-I stood, walked over to pick up the coin, which was a quarter and gave it to George.
+I stood and walked over to pick up the coin which was a quarter and gave it to George.
 He thanked me and started eating his breakfast.
-I said, “I’m just thankful to have breakfast with a man who is so wealthy that when he drops a quarter on the floor he doesn’t even bother to pick it up!”
-Without looking up George responded, “I learned about a year ago that I don’t pick up anything less than a dollar.
+I said, “I’m just thankful to have breakfast with a man who is so wealthy when he drops a quarter on the floor he doesn’t even bother to pick it up!”
+Without looking up George responded, “I learned about a year ago I don’t pick up anything less than a dollar.
 It’s too expensive.”
-“Help me understand that George”, I said.
+“Help me understand it George”, I said.
 “Last year I dropped a nickel on the floor, and when I stooped to get it, I ripped the seat out of my britches.
 It cost me a dollar and a quarter to have them stitched up.
-I was out a dollar and twenty cents, so now I don’t bend over for less than a dollar; it cost me too much!”
-According to Burton economics, a quarter wasn’t worth so much as a stoop or even a squat.
+I was out a dollar and twenty cents, so now I don’t bend over for less than a dollar.
+It is too expensive!”
+According to Burton’s current economics a quarter wasn’t worth so much as a stoop or even a squat.
 Now when I see a quarter on the floor I wonder if it is worth the risk of retrieving it.
-I suppose it is my Scottish heritage that compels me to pick up any coin and especially a quarter.
+I suppose it is my Scottish heritage which compels me to take the risk and pick up any coin and especially a quarter.